muhammad-fiaz/portfolio/public/README.md

-# src Folder
+# Public Folder

 ## Overview

-The "src" folder is the heart of Next.js project, where we can organize and manage source code of sections.
-It contains two essential subfolders: "components" and "contents."
-These folders play distinct roles in shaping the portfolio website.
+The "public" folder is a crucial part of your Next.js project structure.
+It serves as the repository for static assets such as images, fonts, and other files that are publicly accessible on your portfolio website.
+These assets can be used across your web pages and components.

 ## Usage

-- **Components Folder**: The "components" folder contains reusable components that you can import and use throughout your portfolio website.
-These components help maintain consistency and simplify development.
+The assets stored in the "public" folder are designed to be publicly available, meaning they can be loaded directly by browsers.
+This makes it an ideal location for storing resources like images that need to be displayed on your website.
+To use these assets in your Next.js project, you can reference them using their relative paths.

-- **Contents Folder**: The "contents" folder stores JSON files containing the content and data used on your website.
-You can fetch and display this data dynamically within your pages and components.
+For example, if you have an image named "my-image.jpg" in the "public/images" directory, you can include it in your web page like this:

-Feel free to customize, extend, or create new components and content files to tailor your portfolio to your specific needs.
-This structure promotes organization and separation of concerns, making your project more maintainable and scalable.
+Feel free to customize, extend to tailor your portfolio to your specific needs.

 Make Sure to [Fork](https://github.com/muhammad-fiaz/portfolio/fork) This Repository to your GitHub Account and [Star⭐ it](https://github.com/muhammad-fiaz/portfolio/stargazers).